h5md/h5md/draft.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Time-independent data is stored as a dataset or as an attribute.
-Like for the ``value`` dataset in the case of time-dependent data, data type and array shape are implied by the stored data, where the ``[variable]`` dimension is omitted.
+As for the ``value`` dataset in the case of time-dependent data, data type and array shape are implied by the stored data, where the ``[variable]`` dimension is omitted.
 Further, the optional attribute ``unit`` may be attached.